savonet/liquidsoap/doc/content/quick_start.md

 Finally, if you do not care about failures, you can pass the parameter `fallible=true` to most outputs.
-In that case, the output will accept a fallible source, and stop whenever the source fails, to restart when it is ready to emit a stream again.
+In that case, the output will accept a fallible source, and stop whenever the source fails and restart when it is ready to produce data again.
-This is usually done if you are not emitting a radio-like stream, but for example capturing or relaying another stream, or encoding files.

 One-line expressions
 --------------------

 Liquidsoap is a scripting language.
 Many simple setups can be achieved by evaluating one-line expressions.

 ### Playlists